-On this page you will find some useful links to advice and support for both you and your children during this period of school closure.
+On this page you will find some useful links to advice and support for both you and your children during any period of school closure.

 Attention Autism is an intervention model designed by Gina Davies, Specialist Speech and Language Therapist.
 It aims to develop natural and spontaneous communication through the use of visually based and highly motivating activities.
 Gina’s primary objective is that the sessions are fun and “offer an irresistible invitation to learn”!

 Stages of Attention Autism

 The Attention Autism programme progresses through a series of stages, building on each skill level.
 Each new stage is introduced when the group is ready to expand attention skills.

 A bucket is filled with visually engaging objects and toys, aiming to gain the shared attention of the group.
 The adult leader shows each item to the group and uses simple repetitive vocabulary to comment on the various objects.

 Visually stimulating activities are shown to the group by the adult leader, aiming to sustain attention for a longer period.
 The activities are fun, visually engaging and can often involve delightful mess!

 The adult leader demonstrates a simple activity, often modelled with another adult in the group.
 Some children are then invited to have a turn but only if they are comfortable to do so.
 Not every child in the group will get a turn, which then teaches important emotional regulation skills, as well as the essential skills of waiting, turn-taking and learning through modelling.

 During any period of school closure, will upload a link to watch stage 1 and 2 on Youtube on a weekly basis.
 Then if you have the resources at home, you and your child/children can take part in stage 3 together.
 Please email any photos you take of your child taking part.